Climate Stewards Banner

 Are you interested in helping your community adapt to our changing climate?

-Cornell Cooperative Extension of Westchester County is planning for its first ever certified Climate Steward program starting in September 2025!
+Cornell Cooperative Extension of Westchester County is planning to host another Climate Steward program starting in fall 2026!
 This 10-module training will prepare participants to act as community leaders, addressing climate change through educational outreach and mitigation projects.
 Volunteer participants who complete this program will learn about the science of climate change, mitigation and adaptation strategies, and how to engage with and educate their communities.

 The online application can be located here!
-All submitted applications will be reviewed when selection begins in July for the 2025.
+All submitted applications will be reviewed when selection begins in the summer of 2026.
 Most classes will be held over Zoom as a state wide cohort with project planning days in person in our Elmsford, NY facility.

 About the Climate Stewards Training Program